On divisorial stability of finite covers: Divisorial stability of polarised varieties

 \subsection{Divisorial stability}

-We are now in a position to associate numerical invariants to divisorial measures, and hence to define divisorial stability, following Boucksom--Jonsson \cite{bj_non_arch_ii}.
+We are now in a position to associate numerical invariants to divisorial \emph{measures} (rather than metrics), and hence to define divisorial stability, following Boucksom--Jonsson \cite{bj_non_arch_ii}.
 We begin with the entropy of $((X,B);L)$, which extends the log discrepancy of a single divisorial valuation to a general divisorial measure.

 \begin{definition}We define the \emph{entropy} $\operatorname{Ent}_{(X,B)}: \mathcal{M}^{\di} \rightarrow \mathbb{R}$ to be where $\mu$ is a divisorial measure.\end{definition}

 Writing $\mu = \sum_j a_j\delta_{v_{j}}$, the entropy is given explicitly as Note that the entropy is independent of the ample line bundle $L$.
 This allows us to define the \emph{beta invariant} of a divisorial measure on $((X,B);L)$.